 The guidelines are deliberately left open to encourage a variety of endeavors.
 Consultations with members of the faculty Kinne Committee about the fellowship are allowed.
 Awards are given only for proposals that clearly demonstrate the potential for excellence; the faculty is under no obligation to award grants solely for the purpose of dispensing funds.
 The School hopes eligible students recognize the great opportunity associated with this unique prize, and will give it serious consideration and effort.

-Faculty Committee: David Benjamin (MArch), Patrice Derrington (MSRED), Leah Meisterlin (MSUP), Kate Orff (MSAUD), Jorge Otero-Pailos (MSHP), Enrique Walker (MSAAD), Mark Wasiuta (MSCCCP)
+Faculty Committee: David Benjamin (MArch), Patrice Derrington (MSRED), Mario Gooden (MArch), Leah Meisterlin (MSUP), Kate Orff (MSAUD), Jorge Otero-Pailos (MSHP), Enrique Walker (MSAAD), Mark Wasiuta (MSCCCP)